Martin Kämpchen: Early life

-He studied the German language and literature in Vienna and French in Paris.
+He studied literature in Vienna and French in Paris.
 He earned his first doctorate in Vienna He worked for three years as a German teacher at the Ramakrishna Mission Institute of Culture at Kolkata.
 He secured his second Ph D from Visva Bharati University.
 It was a dissertation on comparative religious study of Sri Ramakrishna, the 19th century Indian mystic-saint and Saint Francis of Assisi, the 11-12th century Italian saint.
 That brought him to Santiniketan in 1980.
 He took an instant liking to the place and has never since left it for a long period at a stretch.

 At Santiniketan

 At Santiniketan, he has learnt Bengali, and has been translating Rabindranath Tagore and Sri Ramakrishna directly from Bengali to German, and Swami Vivekananda from English to German.
-He lives in Purba Palli but spends a lot of time at Ghosaldanga, a tribal village, 8 km from the town.
+He lives in Purba Palli but spends time at Ghosaldanga, a tribal village, 8 km from the town.
 There he has facilitated the establishment of a Santali medium school for the village children.
-He regularly cycles to Ghoshaldanga and back to Purba Palli.
+He regularly cycled to Ghoshaldanga and back to Purba Palli.
+Since 2023, Kämpchen lives predominantly in his German hometown Boppard.